- Home

 Grade 6-8

-View on concept mapProperties that are preserved under continuous deformation (stretching, not tearing).
+View on concept mapProperties of shapes that are preserved under continuous deformation (stretching, bending, and twisting, but not tearing or gluing).
 Foundation for understanding the deep properties of shapes that survive stretching and bending without tearing.

 Definition